redoxcode/micropython-dfplayer/README.md

 	└── ...

 There should be no gaps in the numbering scheme.
-It might be best to prepare the whole file structure on your harddrive first and then copy them in one go on a freshly formated micro sd card, as the dfmini might get confused from artifacts left on the sd cards filesystem.
+It might be best to prepare the whole file structure on your harddrive first and then copy them in one go on a freshly formated micro sd card, as the DFPlayer might get confused from artifacts left on the sd cards filesystem.
 You can use the files in [/sample_files](https://github.com/redoxcode/micropython-dfplayer/tree/main/sample_files) to test your module.

 Sometimes the module isn't able to keep up if you try to send commands to fast, so some delay between the commands is needed.